 - herbs, spices and curry pastes – nearly always vegan

 To be wary of

 There are a few things it is better to steer clear of without the help of a vegan friend or the Animal Free Shopper guide.
 The major ones are:

 - wines and beers – many are clarified with bones, egg and fish products.
-The big supermarkets and off licence chains have lists of which ones are vegan if you ask
+The big supermarkets and off license chains have lists of which ones are vegan if you ask

 - sweets and jellies – many contain gelatine, which is made from animal bones.
 Health food shops and big supermarkets sell vegan alternatives which tend to be high quality.